Har Ki Dun Trek

 FAQs

-Is Har Ki Dun trek suitable for beginners?
+Is Har Ki Dun suitable for beginners?

 How cold does it get at night?